 An additional tip - if you have a high-level Puck, going for the Dragon synergy is a great idea.
 It will allow your Puck to use his spell right away and will provide you with a decent tank in DK.
 Viper Strike, although not amazing, also deals magic damage.

-Going for hunters is a bit awkward in the mid game because the low-mid-tier hunters (Drow, Sniper, and Wind Ranger) are not great.
-Beastmaster, however, is very strong, which means a popular way to get the 3 hunters bonus is to get Beastmaster early on his own and to search for Medusa + Tide in the late game.
+Going for Hunters is a bit awkward in the mid game because the mid-game Hunters (Sniper and Mirana) are not great.
+Beastmaster, however, is very strong, which means a popular way to get the (3) Hunters bonus is to get Beastmaster early on and to get two additional ranged Hunters like Drow and Windranger.